virtusize/integration_android/README.md

   - Kotlin

     ```kotlin
-    // Set up the Virtusize view style
+    // Set the Virtusize view style
     exampleVirtusizeInPageStandard.virtusizeViewStyle = VirtusizeViewStyle.TEAL
-    // Set up the horizontal margins between the edges of the app screen and the InPageStandard
+    // Set the horizontal margins between the edges of the app screen and the InPageStandard
     // Note: Use the helper extension function `dpInPx` if you like
     exampleVirtusizeInPageStandard.horizontalMargin = 16.dpInPx.toFloat()
-    // Set up the background color of the check size button in InPage Standard
+    // Set the background color of the check size button in InPage Standard
     exampleVirtusizeInPageStandard.setButtonBackgroundColor(ContextCompat.getColor(this, R.color.your_custom_color))
     ```